Arvindchoudhary21/LLM_Project/backend/README.md

 •	Delivers great performance for semantic search
 •	Works perfectly with Qdrant vector database

-2. What LLM Are You Using?
-We are using the all-MiniLM-L6-v2 model from Hugging Face via sentence-transformers.
-This model is not a full GPT-type LLM, but a sentence-level transformer trained to:
-✨ Convert a piece of text into a fixed-size vector that captures its meaning
-So it’s LLM-powered embeddings, not full natural language generation.

-3. Embeddings Go Into Qdrant
+2. Embeddings Go Into Qdrant
 •	Those vectors are stored in a vector database: Qdrant
 •	Each vector is tied to a title, content, and chapter_id

-4. User Types a Query
+3. User Types a Query
 •	The query (e.g., “what is genus?”) is also sent to the same embedding model → converted to a vector

-5. Qdrant Does Vector Similarity Search
+4. Qdrant Does Vector Similarity Search
 Qdrant compares the query vector to all the stored vectors using cosine similarity.
 🔍 It finds the most similar vector (i.e., content semantically close to the user’s question)

-6. Backend Sends Top Result to Frontend
+5. Backend Sends Top Result to Frontend
 •	The top result (title + content) is returned from FastAPI
 •	Displayed on frontend in a ChapterCard component